 Anuradhapura is the capital of the north-central province of Sri Lanka, It is about 205 km to Anuradhapura from Colombo, and it lies north of Colombo.
 It is the most populated city on the way to Jaffna from Kandy or Colombo on A9 road.
 The city lies on the Colombo-Jaffna main road and allows easy access to travellers coming from any part of the island.
-Travellers who coming from Kandy and east coast can travel to the historical city of Anuradhapura via Dambulla.
+Travellers who come from Kandy and east coast can travel to the historical city of Anuradhapura via Dambulla.

 Visitors should pay the entrance fees before entering the sacred city.
 The cost of entrance is USD 25 for adults USD 12.5 for children.
 The entrance tickets for the sacred city can be bought at the entrance.

 The extent of the historical city is about 50 hectares and a large amount of travelling required for anyone who wishes to explore this historical city.
 A large number of monuments are spreading in the city of Anuradhapura, therefore travellers who wish to explore the city should allocate at least about a half a day of their allotted time for the tour.
 Depending on the travelling time between sites the time required here differed.
 Having a private transport option such as a car is the best way to explore the city.
-Therefore you can save time on travelling and avoid oppressive heat of the dry zone sun as well as dusty wind in the city.
+Therefore you can save time on travelling and avoid oppressive heat of the dry zone sun as well as the dusty wind in the city.
 Travelling by Bicycle is the most affordable option within the historical city but travelling on the dusty road will be difficult.

 History of Anuradhapura

-Anuradhapura is an ancient city with well-preserved ruins of ancient civilization.
+Anuradhapura is an ancient city with well-preserved ruins of an ancient civilization.
 Anuradhapura was established in 4th century B.C by King Pandukabhaya and it was the first capital of the country.
-Anuradhapura is the sacred city, with Jayasri maha Bodhi (sacred tree under which Buddha attained enlightenment).
+Anuradhapura is the sacred city, with Jayasri maha Bodhi (the sacred tree under which Buddha attained enlightenment).
 Anuradhapura is declared as a world heritage site by UNESCO owing to its historical and religious importance to the world.
 Anuradhapura had been a large city and it was around 10km² in extent.
 It laid out with well-organized road network, palaces, religious buildings, schools, parks, cemeteries for low and high casts etc. there had been a well-planned water supply system with Tanks, reservoirs, and well laid canal system, Tissawewa, Abhayawewa, Basawakkulam are few huge reservoirs that were used for the water management in the city.
 These tanks were built in the Pre-Christian era and still being used today.

 During 1300 years, as it was the capital of the country, it came under many South Indian invasions.
-Tamils, Pandyan and Cholas invaded the city destroying the most of the religious buildings, palaces and other important properties in the city.
+Tamils, Pandyan and Cholas invaded the city destroying most of the religious buildings, palaces and other important properties in the city.
 The city lost its function as the capital in 10th century A.D in the result of the South Indian invasions.
 Most of the monuments were restored after the regaining the power from the invaders.
 But the city was abandoned by Sri Lankan monarchy after the invasion by Chola Rajaraja in 993 making the Polonnaruwa 2nd capital, owing to its militarily and politically strategic location in the region.
 When Anuradhapura was abandoned in 993 cities encroached by the jungle hiding it for many centuries.

-Anuradhapura was predominantly a Buddhist city and considered to be the cradle of the Buddhism in Sri Lanka.
+Anuradhapura was predominantly a Buddhist city and considered to be the cradle of Buddhism in Sri Lanka.
 Buddhism was introduced in 250 B.C during the reign of King Devanampiyatissa, converting the King to Buddhism recorded being the first Buddhist mission in the country.
 Second Buddhist mission also took place 3rd Century B.C, in which nun Sangamitta brought a sampling of Bo-tree from Bodghaya to the country.
 Sri Maha Bodhi was received with great respect by King Devanampiyatissa and planted in the royal pleasure garden.
 Buddhism considered the state religion since the advent of Buddhism in the country and the majority of the people in the country believes in Buddhism.
 Anuradhapura is partaking in all these significant events in the country’s history.

-The arrival of Buddhism had made a huge impact on the civilization.
+The arrival of Buddhism had made a huge impact on civilization.
 There had been a revival in all angels of the life.
 Ayurveda medicine, architecture, language, arts and craft, irrigation system and literature all these aspects were enriched and enhanced with the incoming knowledge from India.
 Mirisaweti Dagoba, Ruwanweliseya Dagoba, Brazen Palace, Baddasima pasada, Shiwa Devala and Jetawanarama Dagoba are few of the huge Buddhist monuments resulted in after the advent of Buddhism.

-Today Anuradhapura is the main city in the north-central province and most important historical city in the island.
+Today Anuradhapura is the main city in the north-central province and most important historical city on the island.
 Anuradhapura draws tens of thousands of tourists every year owing to its significance as one of the oldest cities in the world.